How to Measure and Increase Product Engagement in 2021

 EDITOR’S NOTE: Want to learn more about in-app marketing techniques?
 Then check out our guide here.

-Used correctly, in-app marketing can boost your product engagement.
+Used correctly, in-app marketing can boost your feature adoption and product engagement.

 This modal from Mailchimp perfectly introduces a new improvement to the product.
 It explains what the improvement is, and how it benefits you.